guscarrian/expressive_furhat/report.md

 ## 3.3.
 Voice Synthesis

 ## 4. Implementation

 # 5. Demo

 To demonstrate how the system is intended to behave in an ideal interaction, a demo video[^1] was created showing Furhat performing expressive gestures and switching between different voice styles.

-The demo video presents a scripted conversation designed to showcase the system's full range of expressive behaviours.
+The demo video presents a scripted conversation designed to showcase the system's full range of expressive behaviors.
 Because it is difficult to reliably trigger every gesture and voice style in a single live interaction with Furhat, the video does not invoke the LLM in real time.
 Instead, it follows a predefined dialogue that intentionally covers all ten emotional tones used in the project: *cheerful, sad, angry, calm, friendly, empathetic, serious, excited, depressed* and *hopeful*.

 Although the interaction is scripted, the robot's spoken lines are actual LLM responses obtained during earlier test sessions.
-The purpose of the video is therefore to show the complete collection of custom gestures and Azure voices in a controlled way, ensuring that each expressive behaviour can be clearly observed.
+The purpose of the video is therefore to show the complete collection of custom gestures and Azure voices in a controlled way, ensuring that each expressive behavior can be clearly observed.

 ## 6. Discussion

-## 7. Future Work
+# 7. Future Work

+This project was constrained by both time and several technical challenges, which naturally opens the door for future improvements.
+One potential direction is leveraging the prompting strategy or exploring alternative approaches that support emotional variation.
+General-purpose LLMs tend to default to friendly tones unless strongly guided, so improving this aspect could lead to more expressive behavior.

+Moreover, gesture design could also benefit from improvement.
+Although the project includes a diverse set of custom gestures, even more realistic behavior could be achieved by researching on human gesture production, body language or even cultural variation.

+Voice expressivity is the biggest limitation of this project.
+Finding the way to employ Azure's built-in style tags or SSML-style emotional cues through the Furhat Remote API was a major challenge that remains unsolved.
+Thus, exploring other alternatives such as using Furhat Skills may make it possible to apply emotional voice styles directly, which would significantly enhance expressiveness.

+Finally, once these improvements are in place, a natural next step would be to conduct a user study.
+Observing real users interacting with Furhat would provide valuable insights into how effectively the system communicates emotion and how the multimodal behaviors influence the overall interaction experience.

 [^1]: The link to the demo video is: https://youtu.be/6dGcileuoZE.